 - When communicating with individuals who are deaf or hard of hearing, staff and visitors should use a clear mask or cloth mask with a clear panel.

-Visitors who are unwilling to adhere to the recommended principles of COVID-19 infection prevention, should not be permitted to visit in person or should be asked to leave.
+Visitors who are unwilling to adhere to the recommended principles of COVID-19 infection prevention or who have tested positive for COVID-19 should not be permitted to visit in person or should be asked to leave.
+Under such circumstances, facilities must offer alternatives for remote (skype, etc.) or telephone visitation.

 Outdoor visits pose a lower risk of transmission because of increased space and airflow; therefore, outdoor visitation is preferred and should be offered unless the resident cannot leave the facility, or outdoor visitation is not possible due to precipitation, outdoor temperatures, or poor air quality.
-Facilities should facilitate scheduled visits on the facility premises (e.g., visits on lawns, patios, and other outdoor areas, drive-by visits, or visit through a window) with 6-ft or more physical distancing, use of face coverings by both residents and visitors, and staff monitoring of infection control guidelines.
+Facilities should facilitate visits on the facility premises (e.g., visits on lawns, patios, and other outdoor areas, drive-by visits, or visit through a window) with physical distancing and staff monitoring of infection control guidelines.

-Outdoor visits between fully vaccinated clients/residents and fully vaccinated visitors may be conducted without face masks and physical distancing and include physical contact (e.g., a brief hug, holding hands); otherwise, visits should be conducted with appropriate facial covering during the visit and generally maintain 6-ft physical distancing.
+Outdoor visits may be conducted without face masks and physical distancing and include physical contact (e.g., a brief hug, holding hands), regardless of vaccination status.

 To ensure the protection of visitors and clients/residents, CDPH recommends the following: